 - “We believe that eating healthy, organic food shouldn’t cost more.”

 - Point to a specific well-understood (but not often articulated) challenge.
-Don’t force your customers have to make huge mental leaps in their own belief systems.
+Don’t force your customers to make huge mental leaps in their own belief systems.
 Simple, polarizing, and customer-centric messages are great places to start.
 In addition, don’t pick challenges and beliefs that are clichéd and overused.
 For example, “We believe in providing world class financial services at very low fees”.
 Everyone says that!
 You won’t stand out if you do too.

 - Don’t refer to your products or services directly.
 Nothing kills the mood of a lofty, altruistic, belief statement faster than mixing it with a blatant pitch.
 For example, “We believe our Acme Co. mobile app is the best way to run your business from your phone.”
 Keep it all about the audience and their opportunity.